OleksiiKachan/OleksiiKachan/README.md

 ### Hi there, I'm [Oleksii][website] 👋

-- 🔭 I’m currently working on a [Nobul][https://nonbul.com] - the future of th real estate!
+- 🔭 I’m currently working on a [Nobul][nobul] - the future of th real estate!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators